SongKong comes with a Roon, Fix Songs profile, you usually want to use this because it sets the options for the optimum compatibility with Roon.

 • AlbumArtists: June Carter

-This has a number of advantages, however Roon understand multiple artists, but only use the Album Artist field not the Album Artists field.
+This has a number of advantages, however Roon only understand multiple artists in the Album Artist field not the Album Artists field.
 So when an album is imported into Roon this can lead to albums with multiple album artists creating a single link for the combined artist rather than for each individual artist.
 So to avoid this we can add the fields to the Save multiple values as separate fields option

 Add technical roles with own field to InvolvedPeople field